 It is good to note that finding out whether you can access your virtual disk when it becomes unresponsive is difficult.
-Even so, you can recover data from virtual disk as long your computer or external hard drive had not overwritten new data on it.
+Even so, you can recover data from a virtual disk as long your computer or external hard drive had not overwritten new data on it.

 Many virtual disk data recovery programs on the Internet can retrieve your data.
 Recoverit Data Recovery or Recoverit Data Recovery for Mac is the one that suits you most.
-No matter files on your virtual disk were lost due to partition damage, partition deletion, and partition formatting, this program will reclaim them easily.
+No matter whether files on your virtual disk were lost due to partition damage, partition deletion, and partition formatting, this program will reclaim them easily.

 Data loss for deleting or formatting partition mistakenly?
 Recover data stored on partitions that have been deleted or formatted, and even from lost or hidden partitions.

 Deleted File Recovery

 Accidentally deleted important files without any backup and empty the "Recycle Bin"?
 Recover deleted files from PC/Laptop/Server and other storage media easily and quickly.